infracost/docs/docs/faq.md

 ## How does Infracost get cloud prices?

-Infracost gets prices from the Cloud Pricing API, which we continually update with the latest cloud vendor prices.
+Infracost gets prices from our Cloud Pricing API, which is also open source and can be [self-hosted](/docs/cloud_pricing_api/self_hosted).
+This service continually updates itself with the latest cloud vendor prices.

 ## Does the CLI send the Terraform plan to the Cloud Pricing API?